Review of THE UNIVERSE MAKER — Or, That Same old Gnostic Hogwash Yet Again

 I will not dwell further on what I admired about this book—the virtues of a van Vogt book cannot be described to those who are not fans of van Vogt, and need not be described to those that are.

-I did not enjoy it as much I had once.
-Part of the disappointment can be traced merely to a change in me, the reader, not to any flaw (or, to be precise, any new flaw) in the original work.
 But four things my teenaged self did not notice or did not care about now irked my grown-up eyes: first, the less than admirable moral stature of the protagonist; second, the repetition of certain themes and scenes which were to be used again in PLAYERS OF NULL-A (1956); third, the dangling or pointless plot points; and fourth, the ham-handed handling of theme of religion.

 Let us take these discontents in order.
 First, Cargill is a cad, if not downright sociopathic.

-Van Vogt’s works can be divided, if not chronologically, at least thematically, into two types of tales.
-His typical early work concerned heroes who were usually secretly superhuman, struggling against time paradoxes, implacable yet hidden enemies, conspiracies of planetary or cosmic significance.
-His typical later works concerned antiheroes or outright wretches whose psychological defects, usually related to sexual neurosis, were a central part of the story.
 SLAN, WORLD OF NULL A, and WEAPON SHOPS OF ISHER, are typical of his superhuman theme—the protagonists are telepaths, teleports, or immortals.
 Also in the superhuman theme can be found in THE SILKIE, THE MOONBEAST, THE MIXED MEN, TWO HUNDRED MILLION A.D.—The protagonists there include a an energy-controlling spacetraveling shapechanger, a totipotent man, a race of mesmerists, and a god.

 THE UNIVERSE MAKER falls squarely between the two.
-Morton Cargill, the protagonist, is not as psychologically damaged a subhuman as Steven Masters from MAN WITH A THOUSAND NAMES, but he is no Gilbert Gosseyn or Jommy Cross either.
+Morton Cargill, the protagonist, is not as psychologically damaged a subhuman as Steven Masters from MAN WITH A THOUSAND NAMES, but he is no Gilbert Gosseyn nor Jommy Cross either.

 The man is both a drunk and a womanizer, indeed, a cynical manipulator of women, none of whom he has the least affection for nor interest in.